According to Newton's First and Second Laws, which of the fol... | Study Prep in Pearson+

 Struggling with Physics?Join thousands of students who trust us to help them ace their exams!Watch the first video

-According to Newton's First and Second Laws, which of the following best explains how a hot air balloon controls its direction in flight?
+According to Newton's First and Second Laws, which of the following best describes the effect of a net force acting on an object at rest?

 Watch next